-For the Class of 2021, turning the tassel is just the beginning of a new and exciting adventure.
-No matter where the next step takes them, they will be ready because of their time spent at St. Agnes Academy.
-It is now our turn, as parents and students, to give back to St. Agnes Academy, and to help future generations of Academy women receive the Dominican education we all value so greatly.
+For the Class of 2023, turning the tassel is just the beginning of a new and exciting adventure.
+No matter where the next step takes them, they will be ready because of their time at St. Agnes Academy.
+As parents and students, it is now our turn to give back to St. Agnes Academy and help future generations of Academy women receive the Dominican education we all value greatly.

 Help us reach our goal of raising $50,000 and to have 100% from our senior families and students.
 We ask you to prayerfully consider making a gift or pledge so that we can all join together and express our gratitude to St. Agnes Academy in this meaningful way.

 Philanthropy is a learned behavior.
 We are asking parents to partner with St. Agnes to teach our soon-to-be alumnae that the future of the school is in their hands.
 This program fosters a spirit of philanthropy within your daughters and helps keep connections strong with alumnae and alumnae parents.
 It is a meaningful way to say “thank you” to a school that has given you and your daughter so much these past four years and will continue to do so for the rest of their lives.

 We encourage prayerful, thoughtful consideration of what your family can commit over the next five years.
 Our goal is to raise $50,000 for the scholarship.
 We hope that parents and students will consider multi-year pledges, which strengthen the impact of their gifts over the next four years while their daughters are in college.
 In the past, parent gifts have ranged from $100 to $5,000.

 Ask them to consider giving up the equivalent of three trips to Starbucks between now and graduation and give that money to the scholarship and ask them to continue doing that as they go on to college.
 If every girl gave $15 for 5 years, the impact would be almost $17,000 to the Class of 2022 Scholarship.